-From a bank’s perspective, one main question arises, why don't we currently have a customer-centered philosophy?
+From a bank’s perspective, one main question arises, why don't we currently have a customer-centered philosophy and an outstanding banking UX?
 It is good to realize, that the current business model is not so user-friendly and might not provide much value to customers after all.
 How did all of this happen?
 Did executives get too greedy after achieving success and then stop caring?
 Maybe key people left, or there never were any user-centered philosophy advocates in the team?
-It is time to ask the right questions and be ready to find answers that may not be pleasant.
+It is time to ask the right questions and be ready to find answers that may not be pleasant, but are extremely important for successful transformation.
 There is no point in blaming anyone or taking radical steps.
 Question, analyze, and understand why and how this happened.

 2. FIND THE RIGHT MOTIVATION

 It is important to know if what we are currently doing is being done for the right reasons.
-Are we getting fit because we want to show off on the beach for others or are we serious about changing our habits and lifestyle?
+Are we getting fit because we want to show off on the beach party for others or are we serious about changing our habits and lifestyle forever?
 It is important to get our priorities straight and find the right motivation.

 For a bank and a business, it is a great goal to look good in your customers' eyes.
 To win awards as the most innovative, beautiful, competitive bank or Fintech is really nice, but why?
 Why are businesses trying so hard to be rewarded?
 Typically, it is for free publicity, great PR, a reason to show off to the other board members, to raise the next big investment, and even for a career boost.
-In rare cases, the reason is to make customers’ lives better, change the whole corporate way of thinking, be able to produce great future products, and live up to the customer-oriented legacy.
+For a longterm success, the main reason should be to make customers’ lives better, change the outdated corporate mindset, with aim to produce great future products, and live up to the customer-centered legacy.

 3. CREATE VISION - CLEAR AND CRISP

-When businesses revamp their definition of identity, they try to build a vision of how they see themselves later.
+When businesses revamp their definition of identity, they try to build a Vision of how they see themselves later.
 The same applies to UX strategy.
-Vague vision statements such as, “I want to be fit” or “we want to be user-friendly” will not help much.
-A more appropriate vision could be, we want to give our customers the most pleasant digital banking experience possible.
-Or, perhaps, the next time a customer enrols in any of our services, it will be done as quickly and as easily as possible.
-Or, even from now on, our payment forms will not cause any confusion, and consistency will be applied to all services.
+Vague vision statements such as, “I want to be fit” or “we want to be user-centered” will not help much.
+A more appropriate Vision could be, "we want to give our customers the most pleasant digital banking experience possible".
+Or, perhaps, "the next time a customer enrolls in any of our services, it will be done as quickly and as easily as possible".
+Or, even from now on, "our payment forms will not cause any confusion, and consistency will be applied to all services".
 Or maybe, visual result definition should be clear and understandable.

 4. WORK ON YOUR OWN VS HIRING PROFESSIONALS